On this page, answers to questions about:

 The International Student Guide shares relevant information for international students in regards to: academic supports, getting involved, and health and wellness.

 The International Peer Community supports undergraduate and graduate students in adjusting to life at UWaterloo.
 The winter 2022 registration is now open.

 For undergraduate students looking to connect with clubs and societies, the Waterloo Undergraduate Student Association (WUSA) is offering many of its clubs and services online.

 For graduate students looking for support, the Graduate Student Association offers supports and services online.

-What will the requirements look like for international students returning to campus in the fall?
+What will the requirements look like for international students returning to campus in the winter?

 According to the Government of Canada's COVID-19 vaccine webpage, COVID-19 vaccines will be available to everyone in Canada who are recommended to get the vaccine by federal, provincial, and territorial public health bodies.
 International students are eligible for the same health services as Canadian citizens and Permanent Residents, including vaccinations.

-While you are in quarantine there are many supports available to you:
+If you need to quarantine, there are many supports available to you:

 Talk to someone